nextbreakpoint/infrastructure-as-code/README.md

     prod-green-swarm-worker-ext-b.yourdomain.com
     prod-green-swarm-worker-ext-c.yourdomain.com

+The worker nodes marked as external have an additional DNS record for the public address:

+    prod-green-swarm-worker-ext-pub-a.yourdomain.com
+    prod-green-swarm-worker-ext-pub-b.yourdomain.com
+    prod-green-swarm-worker-ext-pub-c.yourdomain.com

-The single letter at the end of the name represents the availability zone.
+Please note that the single letter at the end of the name represents the availability zone.

 ## Create Bastion server (optional)